anywhichway/little-diff/README.md

 # little-diff

+A tiny module to get a big difference.

-A tiny, lightning fast string and array get and apply diff library.
+Lightning fast string and array get and apply diff library.
 The module file is less than 350 bytes compressed and gzipped.

 # Install